meeshyep/CV/README.md

 - Dean's List Scholar.
 Awarded to students maintaining a 3.75/4.0 GPA
 - Beta Alpha Psi National Business Honors Society
 - UTSA Honors Alliance
 - Zeta Tau Alpha Fraternity.
 This is an international women's fraternity focused on philanthropy for Breast Cancer Education & Awareness, academics and social activities.
-During my time as Treasurer, I was responsible for all financial activities averaging $50,000 for 60+ members, received and sent out invoices, generated new year spending accounts and worked directly with national officers to ensure all cash flows were in line.
+During my time as Treasurer, I was responsible for all financial activities averaging $50,000 for 60+ members.

 ## Experience